dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     Possibly a user of the system initiates some action that is considered an Event in its own right.
     When that happens, the Event can be modeled as an Aggregate and retained in its own Repository.
     Since it represents some past occurrence, its Repository would not permit its removal.
-    When Events are modeled in this way, like Aggregates they become part of the model’s structure.
+    When Events are modeled in this way, like Aggregates they become part of the model's structure.
     Thus, they are not just a record of some past occurrence, although they are that also.

     \-"Implementing Domain-Driven Design" [#fniddd]_ by Vaughn Vernon, Chapter "Chapter 8.
 Domain Events :: Modeling Events :: With Aggregate Characteristics"